rkirov/blog/content/posts/incremental_computation_2.md

 Computing](https://dl.acm.org/doi/abs/10.1145/581478.581482).
 His
 implementation is in Haskell making heavy use of monads and do-notation.
 I have translated his implementation to TypeScript - [adapt-comp](https://github.com/rkirov/adapt-comp).
-It required loosing some of the heavy monadic type guarantees from the Haskell implementation, but it caries the same basic algorithms and datatypes.
+It required losing some of the heavy monadic type guarantees from the Haskell implementation, but it caries the same basic algorithms and datatypes.